Moto g stylus 5G (2024) vs Apple iPhone SE (3rd Gen)

 Frequently Asked Questions

-Moto g stylus 5G (2024) excels if you value significantly upgraded 6.7-inch poled display with 120hz refresh rate.
-Apple iPhone SE (3rd Gen) is better if you prioritize most affordable entry point into the new iphone ecosystem.
-Pick based on your budget and daily use.
+Moto g stylus 5G (2024) is the better choice if you prioritize significantly upgraded 6.7-inch poled display with 120hz refresh rate.
+Apple iPhone SE (3rd Gen) wins if you value most affordable entry point into the new iphone ecosystem.
+Both are rated highly (4.5★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure